 Some children might feel scared of things they see as failure – like not winning.

 In the end, your child’s effort is the only thing that’s completely within her control.
-The effort, not the result of the match, is what makes it a success or failure.
-If your child gets to the end of a game and has tried her very best, she has been successful.
+The effort, not the result of the competition, is what makes it a success or failure.
+If your child gets to the end of a game or event and has tried her very best, she has been successful.

-Some sports just aren’t right for some children.
-Some like organised sports, and others don’t.
+Some sports or physical activities just aren’t right for some children.
+Some children like organised sports, and others don’t.
 Some like team sports, and others like individual sports.
+Some don’t like sports but love to dance, ride a bike or go bushwalking.

-You can help your child find the right activity by encouraging him to try a range of different sports and games.
+You can help your child find the right activity by encouraging him to try a range of different sports, physical activities and games.

 Children can feel out of place if they’re bigger or smaller than other children, or if they’re less muscular, less skilled or less energetic.

 If your child feels like this, it might help to let her know that children of all shapes and sizes can enjoy sport.
-It might also help to show her examples of people with her body type who enjoy sport – especially other children.
+It might also help to show her examples of people with her body type who enjoy sport and physical activities – especially other children.

 Most importantly, you can help by finding and building a supportive and safe environment that welcomes your child’s efforts.